 We tend to become like the people we spend the most time with.
 Surround yourself with mentors that you respect and you’ll probably find that you become more like them.

-There’s no hard and fast rule about when to appoint mentors and advisers: it’s all about working out when it’s right for your business.
+There’s no hard and fast rule about when to appoint mentors and advisors: it’s all about working out when it’s right for your business.

 Advisers typically come into the picture if:

 When it comes to mentors, it’s never too early to reach out to people who can help you.
 Consider finding a few different mentors who can help you in different ways.

 Getting the most out of your mentors and advisors is about communicating regularly and having face-to-face catch-ups.